Skip to content

 From a SMILES string

-A ligand can also be constructed from a SMILES string:
+A ligand can be constructed from a SMILES string, which is a compact way to represent molecular structures:

 from deeporigin.chemistry import Ligand